 Leah Savion Faculty Fellowship

 The Leah Savion Faculty Fellowship annually funds a non-tenure-track (NTT) FACET member’s research in pursuit of continuous improvement as a scholarly teacher.
-Savion believes NTT faculty have the capacity, curiosity, and commitment to improve their teaching through disciplenary or interdisciplenary relevant to teaching and learning.
+Savion believes NTT faculty have the capacity, curiosity, and commitment to improve their teaching through disciplinary or interdisciplinary research relevant to teaching and learning.
 She has asked that the research be thought of broadly.
 It could be experimental, observational, or academic, for dissemination in the scholarship on teaching and learning ("SoTL"), discipline-based pedagogical research, textbook, or other book on evidence-based teaching practices.

 The fellowship will provide financial support (approximately $4,500) for research.
 Applicants for this fellowship should think broadly about how the financial support will support their research and include a budget.